PharmGKB/PharmCAT/docs/methods/Gene-Definition-Exceptions.md

 ### Calling RYR1 allele functionality and phenotype

 The report lists the respective allele functionality for each variant and for `Reference`.
-If a diplotype was called from phased/all-homozygous data, the lowest function variants on each strand will be used to determine the gene activity score and RYR1 phenotype.
-Otherwise, the two lowest function variants found are used to determine the gene activity score and RYR1 phenotype.
-"Lowest function" for RYR1 variants with the _Malignant Hyperthermia associated_ allele functionality.
+If a diplotype was called from phased/all-homozygous data, PharmCAT determines if variants assigned the function "_Malignant Hyperthermia associated_" are present, and those variants are used to assign the phenotype.
+Similarly, for unphased data variants assigned "_Malignant Hyperthermia associated_" function are used to determine the "_Malignant Hyperthermia susceptible_" phenotype.
 The phenotype is utilized to retrieve the corresponding drug recommendations.

 ## SLCO1B1